stop-gaming/markdown-blog/published/about.md

 Your blog's **About Me** page is generated from this file.
 Please modify the contents of this file to suit your own needs.

 You can change anything in this file except for the `permalink: /about` because it indicates that this post corresponds to a special link on the blog, such as `https://your-domain.com/about`, which is used to introduce yourself.

+This article will also be displayed at URL https://your-domain.com/about-me if you do not change the `id: me`.

 Below is a short example.